IEnumerable and IQueryable in C#

 Conclusion

-In this article, we learned about IQueryable vs IEnumerable.
-In general, you should use IEnumerable when working with in-memory data collection, and IQueryable when querying a data source such as SQL Server.
+In this article, we learnt about IEnumerable and IQueryable.
+In general cases, we should use IEnumerable when working with in-memory data collection, and IQueryable when querying a data source such as SQL Server.

 It’s also worth noting that IQueryable is more powerful but also has a higher overhead compared to IEnumerable, so it’s important to choose the appropriate interface for your scenario.